We have a numbers problem in the keto community.

 It’s not an exaggeration to say that in a staggering number of people, FBG and HbA1c are normal because dangerously high insulin levels are keeping them in check.
 Through testing only FBG and HbA1c, potentially millions of people with impaired insulin sensitivity are lulled into a false sense of security with regard to their metabolic health.
 HOMA-IR gives a clearer picture and it can help identify patients at risk for myriad conditions stemming from chronically elevated insulin, even when blood glucose is normal.

-Here’s how HOMA-IR is calculated:
+Here’s how HOMA-IR

 - Excellent insulin sensitivity: ≤ 1